Balseayed/IT-Infrastructure-Labs/Windows-Server/Active-Directory/README.md

 ## Notes

-This lab is still part of my learning and practice path.
-The purpose is to build a better understanding of Windows Server infrastructure and document the steps in a clear and practical way.
+This lab focuses on the Active Directory foundation of the Windows Server environment.

-Future sections will include Group Policy, File Server, NTFS permissions, mapped drives, backup, and restore testing.
+Other related sections in this project cover Group Policy, File Server permissions, mapped drives, and Backup and Recovery.